wechaty/docusaurus/docs/_posts/2017-10-04-wechaty-new-release-version-0.9.0.md

 ---
 title: Wechaty New Version 0.9.0 Released
 date: '2017-10-04 10:0:0 +0800'
-author: Huan
+author: huan
 categories: announcement
 tags:
   - release
 header:
   teaser: /assets/2017/huan-wechaty-new-version-0.9.0.png
 ---
-> Author: [@zixia](https://github.com/huan) Angel Investor, Full Stack Developer, Paragiding Pilot, Author of Wechaty.
+> Author: [@huan](https://github.com/huan) Angel Investor, Full Stack Developer, Paragiding Pilot, Author of Wechaty.

 ![wechaty-release-0.9.0][wechaty-release-0.9.0]

 The Wechaty has been updated to version 0.9.0 today.
 This release contains a number of bug fixes, security updates and feature enhancements.

 If you find new issues, please let us know by visiting our Github issue page and filing a bug.

 Huan LI
 Chatie/Wechaty